 Let’s face it, being a fully-fledged platform focused on *only* online store owners whereas Wix markets to everyone, Shopify is more expensive (prices range from 29 to 299$ per month).
 The cheapest online store plan ($29 monthly) has a higher price than Wix’s most expensive one ($25 monthly).
 Having said that, Shopify offers many more features on their cheapest plan than Wix does on their most expensive.
 If money is your most significant sore point, Shopify Lite (9$ per month) is a perfect fit to consider.
 Going with that option allows to sell on FB, chat with customers on Messenger, add products to any website or blog and accept credit card payment.

+Wondering how to increase online sales?
+Don't challenge the website visitors via turning their happy browsing into a quest.
 Good design is eliminating all unnecessary details.
 Sounds easy?
 Actually, not at all.
 A lot of merchants can spot a good looking eStore but have a harder time figuring out how to get there.
 If the webpage discourages visitors, its usability, robustness, loading speed and a broad range of high-quality products have no point.

 Weebly tends to simplicity, clarity, brevity, and its templates reflect that.
 They may be more fundamental than Shopify’s, but they’re crisp, stylish and well-designed.
 There are 3 types of customisation, depending upon your tech talent, development skills and experience of web-design: a user may use readymade templates, customise a theme chosen or create and integrate a personal model.
 Weebly’s theme store has 15 design options for eShops and merchants can be impressed with how well-executed they look, but there is less variety than Shopify.
 All themes are mobile-responsive, and you can switch them once your site had gone live.